Bonsanto/simple-http/README.md

 var http = new XHR();
 ```

-After that you can execute the requests to the server in two ways.
+After that you can make the requests `(GET, POST, DELETE or UPDATE)` to the server in two ways.

-- Using $http as a function.
+- Using `$http` as a function.
 ```javascript
 $http({
 	method: "POST",